gamss2-iscte/ES-LETI-1Sem-2020-Grupo15/README.md

 # ES-LETI-1Sem-2020-Grupo15

-The objective of this project is to develop a Java application that allows the user to evaluate the quality (number of correct answers and errors in the classification of defects) of certain tools (iPlasma, PMD and rules created by the user) in the detection of design defects in software, from the data provided in the assignement and in an Excel file.
+The goal of this project is to develop a Java application that allows the user to evaluate the quality (number of correct answers and errors in the classification of defects) of certain tools (iPlasma, PMD and rules created by the user) in the detection of design defects in software, from the data provided in the assignement and in an Excel file.

 ## Group Members